 Do you have kittens available?

-Visit our Current Litters tab to check the status of our kittens.
 These are different statuses you may see referenced during the adoption process:

 EVALUATION: The kitten is under breeder's observation and NOT available at this time.